 - 275 lb. limit

-Review: The Stamina Avari Magnetic Rower is capable, yet accessible, machine.
+Review: The Stamina Avari Magnetic Rower is capable, yet accessible, magnetic rowing machine.
 It has everything needed right out of the box.
 With a mat and included heart-rate chest band, it doesn't skimp on the extras.
-It's one of the most portable rowers on the list and fits easily in a closet when not in use.
+It's one of the most portable magnetic rowers on the list and fits easily in a closet when not in use.

 The two best features of this rower are the angular design and the automatic adjustment of resistance.
 The included heart rate monitor means that the six cardio programs are more effective.
 The angled design saves space and spotlights the activation of your quads and calves.